"That girl" Trend: Toxic or Motivational

 It’s inspiring people to look at their daily habits.

 Before 2021 ended, I read a book called “Atomic Habits” by James Clear.
 I know it is one of the more well-known self-help books, but it had good insight.
-There was this one part that spoke to me that I made sure to replicate the diagram in my journal so I can always refer back to it if I need to.
+There was this one part that spoke to me and I made sure to replicate the diagram in my journal so I can always refer back to it if I need to.
 It was about the three levels of behavior change and the different base habits.
 The three levels of behavior change are identity, processes, and outcome.
 The level of identity refers to a person changing beliefs.
 This includes assumptions people make and biases they had.
 The level of processes is changing your habits/ the system you follow.
 Lastly, the level of outcome is changing your results, which mostly has to do with the goals you set.
 From there he showed the 2 diagrams in which he shows how the order of the levels impacts the goal.
 The first one is outcome-based habits where the order is 1) outcome 2)processes 3) identity.
 Identity-based habit is the reverse where the order goes 1) identity 2) processes 3) outcome.

 This description is really important because when you think about the trend it is more identity-focused than outcome-focused.
 This part is arguable based on who posted the content but from the ones I’ve seen many talks about who they want to be as the starting point and have a “systems first mentality”.

-You are probably wondering “isn’t having goals supposed to be good?”, the answer is yes but it won’t allow you to feel overall joy since goals can cause you to put off happiness until you accomplish the next milestone of the goal and creates this restricted version of what happiness can look like.
+You are probably wondering “Isn’t having goals supposed to be good?”, the answer is yes but it won’t allow you to feel overall joy since goals can cause you to put off happiness until you accomplish the next milestone of the goal and creates this restricted version of what happiness can look like.
 When I first read his reasonings I was mind blown because as an a-type person, goals were what drove me.
 After I read that though it was like a light bulb went off.
 I accomplished a lot of the things I said I would in my life so far, but there is this sense of emptiness in me after I got it.
 For the longest time, I thought something was wrong with me and there was this guilt because every time I just didn’t feel satisfied.
 I always felt like I need to do something bigger to top what I already did which is a vicious cycle to have.
 “That girl” is a persona, which makes it more fulfilling as opposed to an outcome-focused process.

 It can make people feel inadequate (Constant comparison).

-I am going to start this section with the counterargument “no one is responsible for your feelings”.
+I am going to start this section with the counterargument “No one is responsible for your feelings”.
 Yes, that statement is true.
-However we experience more advancement in technology and media, we got more research on how what we see influences us.
+However we experience more advancement in technology and media, and we got more research on how what we see influences us.
 The trend’s biggest flaw is that because of the imagery used and the people shown, it feels like something to live up to.
 A person who struggles to do the things common in the trend may have this dialogue: I failed to do these things… why when I attempt to do things my results are not the same?
 I feel like I can’t compare to these girls and if they are doing all these things with ease then I am weak for not being able to keep up.
 If I can’t be that girl, who can I be and what should I be?

 There are elements of perfectionism, control, and escapism.

 The content of the trend embodies perfectionism.
 Green smoothies, coffee, yoga, weight lifting, running, reading books every day, journaling every day, etc. These things are all done at home too and it makes you wonder if it is possible for people who work a 9-5, people who have a long commute, people who have to work a part-time job while going to school, etc. all while creating content.
-The truth is if people have the luxury of flexibility to accomplish all those things without all the other things like working, going to school, having a job that requires you to be at the physical location, having a job that’s a long commute, etc. That is a huge benefit.
+The truth is that people have the luxury of flexibility to accomplish all those things without all the other things like working, going to school, having a job that requires you to be at the physical location, having a job that’s a long commute, etc. That is a huge benefit.
 If they have someone to help them make some parts of their life easier it is great but it’s something that should be disclosed.
 On the outside, it seems like the person is superwoman but truthfully if they let people know they have help and asking for help is okay.
 That would make it feel more realistic as opposed to perfect.

 In addition to that, the content they post along with the advice makes it seem like a way to escape reality.
 It’s important to love your life and find joy in the little things but you also have to accept the messy parts too.
-Some days you don’t have the energy to fulfill all your habits, some days you don’t have the time and sometimes you have to prioritize doing as much as you could as opposed to everything.
+Some days you don’t have the energy to fulfill all your habits, some days you don’t have the time, and sometimes you have to prioritize doing as much as you could as opposed to everything.
 There is no way to escape the chaoticness of life because it is unpredictable and it’s impossible to expect things to go on your accord all the time.
 You gotta let go and let things be.
 Take things day by day because circumstances can change in a snap.

 It lacks diversity.